perl11/cperl/STATUS.md

 * changed default hash function to the fastest FNV1A *(as in the stableperl fork)*
 * changed the hash collision strategy from randomize to the usual move-to-front
 * changed the default hash fill rate from 100% to 90%
+* cperl has besides java the only secure hash table implementation of all popular dynamic scripting languages or static languages with internal hash table support. other secure hash tables are only found in glibc, bsd or unix kernels or various public services.
 * seperate XS and PP XS calls dynamically with a new enterxssub op
 * -DI and -Dk
 * add some unicode ops